codeamt/Deep-Learning-AI/4 Convolutional Neural Networks/README.md

 In the [fourth installment](https://www.coursera.org/learn/convolutional-neural-networks) of deeplearning.ai, Andrew Ng introduces the Convolutional Neural Network (CNN) and how to apply CNNs on unstructured data (in this case of this course, image data).

-The most prevelant use case for the CNN architecture is <i>Computer Vision</i>; an area of deep learning that has broken ground over the past 2-3 years.
+The most prevalent use case for the CNN architecture is <i>Computer Vision</i>; an area of deep learning that has broken ground over the past 2-3 years.
 Examples of Computer Vision include:

 - Autonomous Driving
 - Facial Recognition
 - Automatic Reading of Radiology Images
 - Neural Style Transfer

 Up until this point in the course, programming assignments have implemented binary image classifiers with the basic, fully connected neural network architecture.
-With CNNs, trainers can process big data sets of high resolution photos with fewer paramaters by *convolving* inputs with filters of smaller dimension.
+With CNNs, trainers can process big data sets of high resolution photos with fewer parameters by *convolving* inputs with filters of smaller dimension.

 <p align="center">
 <img src="https://ucarecdn.com/107f52b1-30a9-4644-995f-ce52f37b4c03/" width="60%" height="50%">
 </p>

-In a Convolutional NN, when applied to an input vector of images, the operation illustrated above functions like the matrix multiplication operation that occurs during the linear regression process of a fully connected layer in a traditional Deep Neural Net.
+In a Convolutional NN, when applied to an input vector of images, the operation illustrated above functions like the matrix multiplication operation that occurs during the linear regression process of a fully connected layer in a traditional Deep NN.

-The ***convolutional layer*** outputs a convolved matrix, ***z***, and when stacked together, each convolutional layer detects for a certain feature (like, horizontal or vertical edges) of the inputed image before undergoing some non-linear transformation (e.g., like ReLu activation) to get a visual cipher image that acts as the activation input for the next layer.
+The ***convolutional layer*** outputs a convolved matrix, ***z***, and when stacked together, each convolutional layer detects for a certain feature (like, horizontal or vertical edges) of the inputted image before undergoing some non-linear transformation (e.g., like ReLu activation) to get a visual cipher image that acts as the activation input for the next layer.

 <p align="center">
 <img src="https://ucarecdn.com/52890d97-5388-4ef5-99e5-c12575a39baa/" width="60%" height="50%">